 Once you have retired, enrollment in Medicare Part A is mandatory.
 However, Part B, Part C and Part D are optional.

-Optional for you to chose to enroll, however, if you enroll late you can face severe penalties when choosing to waive this coverage.
+It is optional for you to chose to enroll.
+However, if you enroll late you can face severe penalties when choosing to waive this coverage.